cybermaxpower/upall/README.md

 Instead of manually running multiple update commands for your system packages, Flatpaks, and Snaps, you just type `upall` and let the script handle the heavy lifting safely and cleanly.

 ---

+## 💡 Why This Project Exists

+I created **`upall`** because keeping a modern Linux system updated can be annoying.

+Today, a single computer often uses **different package ecosystems** at the same time.
+To fully update your system, you usually have to remember and type several separate commands:
+- `sudo apt update && sudo apt upgrade` (for system packages)
+- `sudo snap refresh` (for Snap applications)
+- `flatpak update` (for Flatpak applications)

+I wanted a **single, universal command** that could handle everything for me.

+This script does the remembering for you.
+It scans your system, finds what needs updating, and runs all the correct commands in order.
+It saves time and ensures your machine is always completely secure with just one word: `upall`.

+---